-Job is NOT about self righteousness, it is about loyalty to God in the face of severe trials; and the question of why the righteous suffer; and the greatness of God.
+Job is about loyalty to God in the face of severe trials; and the question of why the righteous suffer.

-God tests his people to test their loyalty!
+God tests his people, and through that testing wee are made stronger if we persevere!
 Who has not heard of the sacrifice of Isaac, the promised son of Abraham’s old age? or Joseph’s years in prison; or the trials of all the faithful saints (Heb 11)?

-Will we be loyal to God and his word and commandments? or will we be more loyal to human organizations, the traditions of men and religious executives?
+Will we be loyal to God and live by God’s Word? or will we be more loyal to human organizations, the traditions of men and religious executives?

 Job is accused of foolishness